Patrick-Kelly-1330/node-SSO-sample/README.md

 ```
 **Local Demo Instructions**

-Initial step: create an .env file in the main directory to store your API Key and Client ID.
+Initial step: create an .env file in the node-sso-example directory to store your API Key and Client ID.

 ```
 WORKOS_API_KEY = your_api_key_here